Skip to content

 Authentication and SSO

-Tallyfy includes free Single Sign-On (SSO) for all paid plans.
-Your team logs in with existing corporate credentials from Microsoft Entra ID, Google Workspace, Okta, OneLogin, JumpCloud, or any SAML 2.0 provider.
-Setup takes about 30 minutes.
+Tallyfy includes free Single Sign-On (SSO) on any paid plan, and you set it up yourself.
+An org admin configures the connection, tests it, and turns it on from Settings > Organization > Security > SSO.
+No support ticket needed.
+Your team then logs in with existing corporate credentials from Microsoft Entra ID, Google Workspace, Okta, OneLogin, JumpCloud, or any SAML 2.0 provider.
+Most admins finish in about 30 minutes.

 BenefitWhat it means

-SecurityApply your org’s existing security policies and MFA to Tallyfy
+SecurityApply your company’s existing security rules and MFA (an extra login check beyond a password) to Tallyfy

 One loginTeam members use their corporate username and password